Marvel's 616: Production

 Production took place under the supervision of Marvel New Media and Supper Club.
 The show was announced along with Marvel's Hero Project, another Marvel documentary series, which was to be released when Disney+ was launched in November 2019.
 In addition, on November 21, 2020, a day after the series premiered, one poster for each episode was revealed.
 The entirety of the series, eight episodes, was released on November 20, 2020, on Disney+.

-Notable directors from the series include Marvel Comics collaborator and actor Paul Scheer and Community's Gillian Jacobs, who also acted in the third reboot of The Twilight Zone and Mike McMahan's Rick and Morty.
+Notable directors from the series include Marvel Comics collaborator and actor Paul Scheer and Community's Gillian Jacobs, who also acted in the third reboot of The Twilight Zone, another Community actor Alison Brie and Mike McMahan's Rick and Morty.
 In addition, Marvel Comics creator Stan Lee appears through archival footage.
 Many guest stars appear in the series in interviews, such as Sara Amanat and Lorraine Cink.
 The day that the first season premiered on Disney+, executive producer Joe Quesada noted that a second season of the show was "definitely" possible.